distinctgrey/dotfiles/README.md

 ```

 With brew-wrap enabled in .zshrc, normal Homebrew usage will update your Brewfile automatically.
 Commit those changes back into this repo by copying the updated entries into .chezmoidata/packages.yaml.

-## TODO

-- Add a script to sync from Brewfile to the packages.yaml file in chezmoi
-- Clean up README (especially order of installing 1PW etc)